Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 What that does is first, it creates a temp directory for all the artifacts that we will create during our experiments.
 It first checks whether that folder already exists, if it does it then deletes it then it freshly created it.
 If it’s an empty folder, it changes directory into cardano-private-testnet-setup and then calls the automate script in that repository.

 So let's do that now.
-So from this week's code folder I just call that script in script start private testnet.
+So from this week's code folderwejust call that script in script start private testnet.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/start-private-testnet.sh